 This initial confusion is also the reason why Nevada has been one of the worst states for enrollment in the United States.
 It ranks 6th on a list of states with the highest number of uninsured residents, which, in Nevada, is almost 400,000.

 Fast forward a few years, however, and there is now an increasing amount of stability in the way that Nevadans access ACA and non-ACA plans.
 And that’s good news because health marketplaces can now help more than 77,000 previously uninsured individuals receive subsidized and affordable health care for the first time since the Affordable Care Act first rolled out.

-You can’t talk about health insurance options in Nevada without understanding the reach and opportunity that the original Affordable Care Act provides for residents of the state.
+You can’t talk about health insurance plans in Nevada without understanding the reach and opportunity that the original Affordable Care Act provides for residents of the state.
 Drawing from the Act, ACA-compliant plans have created exchanges, greatly expanded Medicare benefits, protected consumers with pre-existing conditions, and allowed young adults to remain on their parents’ insurance while they get their footing in the world.